newcomb-luke/color-hex/README.md

 ## Documentation

-[Documentation with examples](https://docs.rs/color-hex) The documentation includes a comprehensive description of the syntax supported for parsing hex colors.
+[The documentation](https://docs.rs/color-hex) includes a comprehensive description of the syntax supported for parsing hex colors.

 ## Usage